 Absence from class and/or modifications of participation requirements may be appropriate accommodations the School of Law may provide in some instances of student disability.
 (See Policy on Student Requests for Disability Related Accommodations in Attendance or Class Participation in the Disability Services section of this Handbook for more information.)
-Students should contact the Assistant Director for Law Student Support with any questions about the policy.
+Students should contact Law Student Support with any questions about the policy.
 Accommodations are not retroactive, so all absences fall under the standard policy until the relevant accommodation is approved.
-Students should request this accommodation directly through the Assistant Director for Law Student Support and not through their instructor(s).
+Students should request this accommodation directly through Law Student Support and not through their instructor(s).
 Please refer to Appendix B for further detail.